microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 	the development process.

 	> ![Jana](media/PersonaJana.png)
-	"We need to get this out to the customer so that we can get feedback."
+	"We need to make this system available to the customer as soon as possible so that we can get feedback."

 - **Poe** is an IT professional who's an expert in deploying and running applications in the cloud.
-	He believes that it's importatnt to work closely with the development team.
+	He believes that it's important to work closely with the development team.
 	He's also concerned with ensuring that Fabrikam's system meets it's published service-level agreements (SLA).

 	> ![Poe](media/PersonaPoe.png)